unChaz/sci-fi-5e/srd/mechanics/backgrounds.md

 You were born in the 20th century, and at some point in your life bought “Cryo-Insurance”.
 Upon your death your brain was frozen.
 Centuries later your brain was downloaded into a stack and you woke up in an unfamiliar body in a whole new world.
 You are constantly fascinated by new technologies and this new odd world.

-Skill Proficiencies: Charm.
-Choose 1 from [Diplomacy, Investigate, Insight].
+Skill Proficiencies: History.
+Choose 1 from [Diplomacy, Charm, Insight].
 Tool Proficiency: [Gaming Set, Musical Instrument]

-**Old World Knowledge**: You have advantage on Knowledge checks when related to old world technology or history.
+**Old World History**: You have advantage on History checks when related to old world technology or history.

 ## Spacer